Mondo Grass Groundcover

 Mondo is also frequently utilized as a garden border, between pavers, and in shady spots around the base of trees.
 It provides texture in rock gardens and can be used around features like garden ponds and statues.

-Click here to purchase high-quality mondo grass at Classy Groundcovers and get Free Shipping!
+Click Here to buy high-quality Mondo Grass at Classy Groundcovers and get Free Shipping!

 Why Use Mondo Grass?

-Since mondo is a lily and not a true grass it has several advantages over normal grass.
-First of all, mondo’s leaves will remain green throughout the winter months.
+Since mondo is a lily and not a true grass, it has several advantages over normal grass.
+First, mondo’s leaves will remain green throughout the winter months.
 When normal grass starts to turn brown as the temperatures get cool, mondo grass stays deep green all year round.

 Secondly, mondo grass can thrive in shady areas where many other types of grasses struggle to grow.
 Many homeowners have areas of their yards that just don’t receive a lot of sunshine.
 Maybe there’s an abundance of trees or a tall structure that blocks out the sun.
 Mondo grass will do just fine in these shady spots.